19 Bathroom Mirror Ideas for Upgrading Your Vanity

 11. Corner Vanity Mirrors

-Corner vanities often come with the question: Which wall will have a bathroom mirror?
-However, who says you can only choose one wall?
+Corner vanities often beg the question: Which wall will have the mirror?
+The real question should be, who says you can only choose one wall?
 Here’s a vanity mirror idea: Instead of adding one bathroom mirror, double down and add two.
 This design suggestion works for both L-shaped vanities and triangle vanities.

 Dual mirrors reflect different aspects of the bathroom, making the room appear much bigger, and offer greater reflection of natural light, bringing in more brightness than one mirror.
 With this setup, you should be able to see yourself in both mirrors at the same time.
 If the corner’s angle is less than 90 degrees, make sure to space the mirrors away from the corner.
 If you mount frameless mirrors directly where walls meet at an acute angle, it can produce three or more images of the person in front of it, and may give your bathroom more of a funhouse feel than a charming aesthetic.